-- Liberty College will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2023 as appropriate.
-This will be shared with all staff during annual September CPD, with staff signing digitally via our CPOMS Library to confirm they have read the document, as well as being displayed on the safeguarding notice board. - Parents/carers can obtain a copy of the college Child and Adult Protection and Safeguarding Policy and other related policies on request.
-Additionally, our policies can be viewed via the college website. - The policy forms part of our college development plan and will be reviewed annually by the head of college, leadership team and directors. - The Designated Safeguarding Lead/Head of College will ensure regular reporting on safeguarding activity and systems to the directors.
+- Liberty Training will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2024 as appropriate.
+This will be shared with all staff during annual September CPD, with staff signing to confirm they have read the document, as well as being displayed on the safeguarding notice board. - Parents/carers can obtain a copy of the college Child and Adult Protection and Safeguarding Policy and other related policies on request.
+Additionally, our policies can be viewed via the college website. - The policy forms part of our college development plan and will be reviewed annually by the headteacher, leadership team and directors. - The Designated Safeguarding Lead/Headteacher will ensure regular reporting on safeguarding activity and systems to the directors.